naninovel/docs/docs/guide/getting-started.md

 ![Open Naninovel Script](https://i.gyazo.com/311c80fb669b44e0974ea95c22024ea4.png)

+You can also use visual script editor to edit the naninovel scripts.
+Select the created script asset and you'll see the visual editor automatically open in the inspector window.

+<video class="video" loop autoplay><source src="https://i.gyazo.com/e1f40ff0fb7898e11afa0f058bb6ed6d.mp4" type="video/mp4"></video>

+To add a new line to the script, either right-click the place, where you want to insert the line, or press `Ctrl+Space` (you can change the default key bindings in the input configuration menu) and select the desired line or command type.
+To re-order lines, drag them using their number labels.
+To remove a line, right-click it and choose "Remove".

+When you've changed the script using visual editor, you'll see an asterisk (`*`) over the script name in the inspector header.
+That means the asset is dirty and need to be saved; press `Ctrl+S` to save the asset.
+In case you'll attempt to select another asset while the script is dirty, a dialogue window will pop-up allowing to either save or revert the changes.

+The visual editor will automatically sync edited script if you update it externally, so you can seamlessly work with the scripts in both text and visual editors.

+*In the rest of this guide we will use a text editor, but you can repeat all the same steps with the visual editor, if you wish.*

 In order for a Naninovel-related asset (like our created script) to become "visible" for the engine, it should be assigned as a project resource.
 When creating the scripts via the create assets menu, they're assigned automatically.
 To assign (or edit/remove) a script resource manually use script resources window accessible with `Naninovel -> Resources -> Scripts` editor context menu.
 To add a script, press `+` (plus sign) button in the list to add a new record and drag-drop script asset to the list.
 It's also possible to drag-drop multiple assets or even whole folders to the list to add them in batch.

 ![Add Naninovel Script](https://i.gyazo.com/b3281a145ba54e6cb6cbdaa478ea894d.png)